In the clinic for April 16, 2024

 No Comments

-Clinical updates, including trial initiations, enrollment status and data readouts and publications: Actinogen, Aviadobio, Biohaven, Gritstone, Innate, Marinus, Neurona, Nikang, Phaxiam, Pulmocide, Roche, Sanofi, Ultragenyx, Viracta, Walden.
+Clinical updates from Asia, including trial initiations, enrollment status and data readouts and publications: Abbisko, Akeso, Henlius, Imugene, Kexing, Transthera.

 Briefs